tstelzle/TheGame/README.md

 # The Game

-This will be a python implementation of the board game "The Game".
+This will be a Python implementation of the board game "The Game".

 There is a server, which will manage various games via an API.